 After months of work and all the interesting challenges we faced, we can finally see the results coming in.
 And we can’t help but share our major takeaways with you in our own Core Web Vitals case study.

-Keep reading this Core Web Vitals case study to learn how we improved Core Web Vitals, and how that translated into organic impressions, clicks, and lots more.
+Keep reading this Core Web Vitals case study to learn how we improved Core Web Vitals, and how that helped us recover from a sudden rank drop.

-Core Web Vitals (CWV) are a set of metrics that help Google assess the overall performance of a webpage.
+Core Web Vitals (CWV) are a set of metrics that help Google assess the overall performance of web pages.

 These three metrics are: